 The SCA Division of Cinema & Media Studies

 Invites ALL USC Students of ANY MAJOR to

 Monday Nights @ 7:00 P.M.
 PST

 LIVE TV CREATOR Q&As ON ZOOM!

 Find CTCS-467 on the USC Schedule of Classes:

-This Fall 2020 semester, the School of Cinematic Arts will offer a very special course called CTCS-467: Television Symposium, a four-unit elective class open for enrollment to ALL USC STUDENTS OF ANY MAJOR that brings you face-to-face with the leading television writers, producers, directors and actors working today.
+This Spring 2021 semester, the School of Cinematic Arts will offer a very special course called CTCS-467: Television Symposium, a four-unit elective class open for enrollment to ALL USC STUDENTS OF ANY MAJOR that brings you face-to-face with the leading television writers, producers, directors and actors working today.

 Each week, students watch contemporary television programming selected from the best shows on the air, followed by an exclusive Q&A with the creative team behind the show.
-The class is taught by MARY MCNAMARA, Pulitzer Prize-winning television critic and cultural editor for the Los Angeles Times and meets every Tuesday night from 7:00 - 10:00 p.m. in the Ray Stark Family Theatre at the School of Cinematic Arts Complex.
+The class is taught by MARY MCNAMARA, Pulitzer Prize-winning television critic and cultural editor for the Los Angeles Times and meets online every Monday night @ 7:00 P.M.
+PST on Zoom.

 About Professor Mary McNamara